Baldwin Wallace Yellow Jackets

 The Baldwin Wallace Yellow Jackets are the athletic teams for Baldwin Wallace University.
 The Yellow Jackets participate in Division III of the NCAA in the Ohio Athletic Conference.
 BW's rivalries include John Carroll University and University of Mount Union.
 BW's most successful athletic programs include cross country and swimming and diving.
-Among BW's most famous alumni related to athletics include Harrison Dillard, Lee Tressel, and Jim Tressel.
+BW's athletic alumni include Harrison Dillard, Lee Tressel, and Jim Tressel.

 History

 The university has long rivalries with John Carroll University and University of Mount Union.
-Perhaps the most notable BW athlete from the 20th century was Harrison Dillard, the only male so far to win Olympic titles in both sprinting and hurdling events, in the 1948 Summer Olympics.
-The teams of the Sidney High School Yellow Jackets were named after Baldwin Wallace graduate Granville Robinson became Head Coach at Sidney High School.
+A notable BW athlete from the 20th century was Harrison Dillard, who won Olympic titles in both sprinting and hurdling events, in the 1948 Summer Olympics.
 The teams' colors are officially brown and gold.
 During the 1990s and early 2000s, the school used burgundy and teal as well as maroon and gold for its marketing literature.
 Since the mid-2000s, BW returned to its roots with using brown and gold.
 In 2009 after almost 20 years of use, BW adopted a new logo and modified the university's mascot for the athletic teams.
+The teams of the Sidney High School were named Yellow Jackets after Baldwin Wallace graduate Granville Robinson became Head Coach at Sidney High School.

 Varsity sports

 The Baldwin Wallace Yellow Jackets varsity sports participate in Division III of the NCAA in the Ohio Athletic Conference.
 BW has 13 men's varsity teams and 13 women's varsity teams.
-Relatively recent additions to BW's sports offerings include men's and women's lacrosse, which were added for the 2012–13 season.
-The school's newest varsity sport is men's volleyball, which begins play in the 2021 season (2020–21 school year).
+Men's and women's lacrosse were added for the 2012–13 season.
+The school added men's volleyball for the 2021 season (2020–21 school year).
 Since the OAC sponsors volleyball only for women, the new team competes in the single-sport Midwest Collegiate Volleyball League.